This guide will help you navigate employment requirements and recommendations for hiring health workers in Illinois, such as:

 Why health workers should take TB tests

+The Illinois Administrative Code states that employees should include any history of exposure to, or treatment for, tuberculosis, as well as other infectious diseases.
+Health workers have a higher risk of contracting TB compared to other types of occupations due to their frequent contact with various patients.
 For this reason alone, not only are health workers required by law to be tested for TB, but you can also have your health workers take TB tests whenever they report symptoms of the disease, or after they’ve had contact with patients or co-workers who tested positive for TB.
+If your health worker tests positive for TB, they will most likely need a Chest X-Ray as well.

 What is a physical examination?